karlyndiary/Amazon-API-EDA/README.md

 Insights and recommendations are provided on the following key areas :

-- **Sentiment Distribution**: 88% of reviews are positive, with an average product rating of 4.5 and a sentiment score of 0.84.
+- **Sentiment Distribution**: Analysis of overall customer feedback, highlighting the proportion of positive, neutral, and negative reviews.
-- **Sentiment Trends**: Positive reviews dominate, but negative sentiment increased in 2024.
+- **Sentiment Trends**: Evaluation of sentiment changes over time, focusing on the increase in negative sentiment in 2024.
-- **Product Performance**: Products with positive sentiment have higher ratings (4.866), while negative ones average 3.154.
+- **Product Performance**: Assessment of product ratings in relation to customer sentiment, showing the correlation between high ratings and positive feedback.
-- **Best Sellers & Prime**: Best sellers and Prime products predominantly show positive sentiment.
+- **Best Sellers & Prime Products**: Review of best-selling and Prime products, focusing on their association with positive sentiment and customer satisfaction.

 Detailed Resources: